 |refresh_token||The value of the refresh token being used to obtain a new access token

-Requests will need to be signed using the HMAC Signature documentation.
+Refresh Token Requests from Server-side clients will need to be signed using the HMAC Signature documentation.

 If the request for an Access Token is successful then the Authorization Server will return a JSON response that contains a variety of information about the AccessToken to the client.